LandonTClipp/lambda-docs/docs/public-cloud/on-demand/running-benchmark-gh200.md

+---
+description: Learn how to benchmark a Lambda On-Demand Cloud NVIDIA GH200 instance.
+tags:
+  - on-demand cloud
+---

 # Running a PyTorch^&reg;^-based benchmark on an NVIDIA GH200 instance

 This tutorial describes how to run an NGC-based benchmark on an On-Demand Cloud